 - those already drawing the state pension won’t be affected

-Am I better or worse off under the new state pension?
+Are women better off under the new state pension?

 When can I claim state pension?

 You can claim state pension when you reach state pension age.
-For men this is currently 65.
-For women, state pension age has started to rise, from 60 in 2010 to 65 in November 2018.
+For both men and women, this is currently 66.
+Women saw their state pension age rise from 60 to 65 between 2010 and November 2018.